GM 100x38x13 / N52

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium magnetic are extremely delicate, and by joining them in an uncontrolled manner, they will crumble.
-Neodymium magnetic are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.
+Neodymium magnets are extremely fragile, and by joining them in an uncontrolled manner, they will crumble.
+Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, sharp metal fragments can be dispersed in different directions.

 Neodymium magnets are not recommended for people with pacemakers.